ShaunWu25/Memory-Game/README.md

 ## Instructions

-The memory game project is part of Udacity Front End Developer Nonodegree Program.
+Memory game project is part of Udacity Front End Developer Nonodegree Program.
 This project utilises HTML, CSS, Javascript to build a interactive browser game.

 To get started, download the folder, unzip it, load the index.html file(ctrl+o)in your browser